Welcome to East Hampton

 East Hampton’s artistic flair is deep-rooted, and the town boasts illustrious art galleries, theaters, and screenings to keep its residents entertained.
 Fall brings Hollywood to East Hampton, with the Hamptons International Film Festival each fall, and the village is buzzing year-round with boutiques, shops, and gourmet restaurants.
-Homes include the iconic cedar-shingled beach houses, luxurious waterfront estates, and some of the most spectacular properties in the country.
+East Hampton real estate includes the iconic Hamptons cedar-shingled beach houses, luxurious waterfront estates, and some of the most spectacular properties in the country.

 What to Love

 - Vibrant art scene